michelfrjf614/InstallHassio/README.md

 1. Exec: **sudo curl -L https://raw.githubusercontent.com/michelfrjf614/InstallHassio/main/Hassio/Install/InstallHass.io.sh | bash -s**
    - (OBS.: Sugestion: Copy the text above and paste it into your browser's address bar, then copy the text again and paste it into the terminal)
-   - During the execution input domain from duckdns
+   - During the execution, input y (for yes) and domain from duckdns

 2. Uodate domain on duckdns **https://www.duckdns.org/** with the IP by EC2 from AWS (ipAWS)